Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 - Thus far this season Oklahoma has two wins against the spread.

-- The Sooners have covered the spread once this season when favored by 11.5 points or more (in five chances).
+- The Sooners have been favored by 11.5 points or more five times this season and covered the spread in one of them.

-- Oklahoma's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).
+- Oklahoma's games this year have hit the over on four of six set point totals (66.7%).

-- Oklahoma is 2-2 against the spread and 4-0 overall this season when the team puts up more than 28.0 points.
+- Oklahoma is 2-2 against the spread and 4-0 overall this season when the team records more than 28 points.

-- In games that Oklahoma piles up more than 429.2 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Oklahoma churns out over 429.2 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Sooners have six giveaways this season, while the Horned Frogs have seven takeaways .
+- This year, the Sooners have six turnovers, one fewer than the Horned Frogs have takeaways (7).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.